 Need a replacement certificate?
 If the installation was notified by a Gas Safe registered engineer, then you can easily order a duplicate copy through Gas Safe Register.

-Click on the image to view the full infographic
+Click the image below to see the full size infographic.